Earliest signs of pregnancy: symptoms that can appear before a missed period

 Key Takeaways

-Early pregnancy symptoms can appear as soon as one to two weeks after conception.
+The earliest signs of pregnancy may appear one to two weeks after conception.

-Common signs include fatigue, breast tenderness, bloating, nausea, and light spotting.
+Common early symptoms include fatigue, breast tenderness, nausea, and frequent urination.

 To help us unpack what’s really happening during these first subtle signs of pregnancy, we spoke with Dr. Rachel Miller, Obstetrician and Gynecologist at Atrium Health.
 Dr. Miller shared her insights on what’s happening hormonally behind those early pregnancy symptoms.